motion-333/motion2/README.md

 - `builder.html` offers a drag-and-drop layout builder.
 It lists the folders found in `static/pf` and, when one is chosen, shows its files.
 Drag any item onto the 32×32 grid and it snaps to these small cells while keeping the item's aspect ratio.
-The grid is visibly drawn with blue lines so alignment is easy.
+The grid is visibly drawn with 2 px blue lines so alignment is easy.
   Items remain draggable and may overlap.
 The layout is stored in `localStorage` under `layout_<folder>` so `index.html` updates live when it changes.